NHAS/XMAS-CTF-2020/README.md

 # XMAS-CTF 2020

 This year I took part in the https://xmas.htsp.ro/ CTF and had an awesome time doing most of the crypto challenges!
-We ended up roughly 35th out of 1404 players.
+We ended up 36th out of 1404 players.

 In this repo are a number of writeups of things I found personally interesting, or challenging.